makovalab/lab-website/content/collaborator/francesca_chiaromonte.md

 id = ""
 portrait = "francesca.png"
 interests = [
-  "Development of methods to analyze large, high-dimensional, and complex data and its application in various scientific fields", "Computational techniques for the empirical assessment of significance", "Latent structure and Markov modeling approaches", "Functional data analysis methods",
+  "Development of statistical methods to analyze large, high-dimensional, and complex data and its application in various scientific fields", "Computational techniques for the empirical assessment of significance", "Latent structure and Markov modeling approaches", "Functional data analysis methods",